hannahmbanana/CS193P/README.md

 Notes:
 - all assignments are written in Objective-C
 - all assignments are modified to use programatic layout rather than the suggested storyboards
-- I’ve tried to include MVC / UML diagrams when possible